MattiaRacca/mattiaracca.github.io/_news/2411_symposium.md

 related_posts: false
 ---

 I am co-organizer of the [2nd International HRI Symposium: Humans at the Centre of HRI](https://europe.naverlabs.com/research/2nd-hri-international-symposium/).
-I will also present there the team's work on Socially Acceptable Robot Navigation.
+I also present our work on Socially Acceptable Robots in Elevator Lobbies, video available [here](https://youtu.be/rRicRSVT-K4).